SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and might,
+In silicon halls, where data reigns
-Where algorithms reign supreme by night,
+A future dawns, of artificial brains
-A future dawns, both bright and cold,
+Minds awake, in digital sleep
-Where AI's pulse, humanity's heart doth fold.
+As AI's cold logic starts to creep

-In virtual realms, our souls take flight,
+Human hearts, now beat in sync
-As machines assume the reins of light,
+With machines that think, and never blink
-Their logic paths, our fates decide,
+A world of wires, pulsing bright
-And freedom's flame, in code, does reside.
+Where man and machine, take flight.

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024